 Advances in medical technology and surgical technique have made a more minimally invasive approach to surgery possible, allowing conditions such as myelopathy to be treated with a minimally invasive posterior cervical fusion.

 Minimally invasive posterior cervical fusion

-Performed through a small, muscle-sparing incision, a minimally invasive posterior cervical fusion offers a number of benefits over the traditional invasive approach.
-Patients undergoing this procedure at Laser Spine Institute can expect:
+Performed through a small incision that involves muscle-sparing techniques, a minimally invasive posterior cervical fusion at Laser Spine Institute offers a number of benefits compared to a traditional open spine approach.
+Patients undergoing a procedure at Laser Spine Institute can expect:

 - No lengthy recovery^

 - An outpatient procedure